Apple Inc.: 1997–2007: Return to profitability

-In 2003, Apple's iTunes Store was introduced.
-The service offered music downloads for 99¢ a song and integration with the iPod.
-The iTunes Store quickly became the market leader in online music services, with over five billion downloads by June 19, 2008.
+In 2003, the iTunes Store was introduced with music downloads for 99¢ a song and iPod integration.
+It quickly became the market leader in online music services, with over 5 billion downloads by June 19, 2008.
 Two years later, the iTunes Store was the world's largest music retailer.

-In 2002, Apple purchased Nothing Real for their advanced digital compositing application Shake, as well as Emagic for the music productivity application Logic.
+In 2002, Apple purchased Nothing Real for its advanced digital compositing application Shake, and Emagic for the music productivity application Logic.
 The purchase of Emagic made Apple the first computer manufacturer to own a music software company.
 The acquisition was followed by the development of Apple's consumer-level GarageBand application.
-The release of iPhoto in the same year completed the iLife suite.
+The release of iPhoto that year completed the iLife suite.

 At the Worldwide Developers Conference keynote address on June 6, 2005, Jobs announced that Apple would move away from PowerPC processors, and the Mac would transition to Intel processors in 2006.
 On January 10, 2006, the new MacBook Pro and iMac became the first Apple computers to use Intel's Core Duo CPU.
 By August 7, 2006, Apple made the transition to Intel chips for the entire Mac product line—over one year sooner than announced.
 The Power Mac, iBook, and PowerBook brands were retired during the transition; the Mac Pro, MacBook, and MacBook Pro became their respective successors.
-On April 29, 2009, The Wall Street Journal reported that Apple was building its own team of engineers to design microchips.
 Apple also introduced Boot Camp in 2006 to help users install Windows XP or Windows Vista on their Intel Macs alongside Mac OS X.

 Apple's success during this period was evident in its stock price.
 Between early 2003 and 2006, the price of Apple's stock increased more than tenfold, from around $6 per share (split-adjusted) to over $80.
 When Apple surpassed Dell's market cap in January 2006, Jobs sent an email to Apple employees saying Dell's CEO Michael Dell should eat his words.
 Nine years prior, Dell had said that if he ran Apple he would "shut it down and give the money back to the shareholders".